brendanhasz/brendanhasz.github.io/_posts/2018-12-15-quantile-regression.md

 train.dropna(inplace=True)
 ```

-Instead of using the raw time, let's extract useful features from the time like the time of day, day of the week, day of the year, and the year.
+Instead of using the raw pickup time, let's extract useful features from the time like the time of day, day of the week, day of the year, and the year.

 ```python